 - Tiger Kingdom – Highly controversial and seemingly unethical, Tiger Kingdom is another travel experience I regret participating in Chiang Mai.
 I visited there on a private tour and found the park horribly wrong.
 While nothing seemed out of place and there was no visible/telltale sign of cruelty or unethical practice, I could not help but wonder as to what methods were used to turn the magnificent full-grown tigers docile into kittens.
 The young ones were playful little things, nibbling and gamboling around but the adults were strangely silent and immobile.
 It was not natural at all for these ferocious beasts to behave such and cruel stories of the tigers being drugged, beaten to submission, old, infirm animals killed for traditional Chinese medicine, and scientific experiments seemed horribly true.

 - Elephant Trek – The elephant farm that I visited in Chiang Mai was a few kilometers down the Mae Wang river.
 At first sight, the animals looked healthy and unscarred, but they were horribly chained.
 The elephant trek is brief and goes through the surrounding forests.
 The jumbos amble gently and are trained to stop at certain village shops for the tourists to buy bananas for them.
 Though not a glaringly unethical practice, the elephant trek did not make me very comfortable due to the tough bondage of the animals.

-Chiang Mai is surrounded by hills and so exploring the region by public transport may not be easy.
+Since it is surrounded by hills and reaching Chiang Mai by public transport needs some pre-planning.
 The red songthaews are the best value for budget or solo travelers and many people prefer hiring drivers or taxis.
-Dual pricing is there at National Parks, museums and other popular sites across Thailand.
+Dual pricing is there at National Parks, museums, and other popular sites across Thailand.
 So expect to pay more than the locals.

 RESPONSIBLE TRAVELING-BECAUSE I CARE